mwgielen/jackal/README.md

 - jk-ranges, this tool can be used to retrieve ranges that are saved from elasticsearch.
 - jk-status, this tool will show some information about the data in the elasticsearch instance and print them to screen.
 - jk-filter, to filter an json object to a single value.
 This provides the ability to use the output of jackal in other tools.
+- jk-configure, to configure jackal.

 Futhermore there are tools to interact with some commonly used tools to map the network:
 - jk-import-nmap, to import a finished nmap scan into jackal
+- jk-netdiscover, this will retrieve and scan ranges from elastic.
+Any discovered hosts are stored in elastic.

 ### Command line arguments
 The command line arguments that are shared between all jackal tools can be obtained by the --help or -h switch: